 Rosenblatt said MC Law’s physical location gives its students a leg up on federal clerkship opportunities.
 Because several courts are within walking distance of the school, students have plenty of opportunities to meet judges at social events and internships.

-“MC Law’s most recent placement rate of 6 percent of graduates into federal clerkships would be the envy of many of the most prestigious law schools in the country,” Rosenblatt said.
+“MC Law’s . . . placement rate . . . of graduates into federal clerkships would be the envy of many of the most prestigious law schools in the country,” Rosenblatt said.
 “But it is not just federal clerkships: several of our graduates were also picked for highly selective positions as clerks for the Mississippi Supreme Court and Court of Appeals – two courts also within walking distance of MC Law.”

 The duties and functions of a federal judicial law clerk are determined by the employing judge.
 In most chambers, law clerks concentrate on legal research and writing.
 The Judicial Conference of the United States establishes the minimum qualifications for law clerks, but judges can impose additional requirements for the position.